-Your experience including the speeds actually achieved over the nbn™ network depends on the technology over which services are delivered to your premises and some factors outside nbn’s control like your equipment quality, software broadband plans and how your service provider designs its network.
+Your experience including the speeds actually achieved over the nbn™ network depends on the technology over which services are delivered to your premises.
+Some factors are outside nbn’s control like your equipment quality, software broadband plans and how your service provider designs its network.

 Five things you need to know, even if you only have a landline phone:

 The nbn™ network is Australia’s exciting new landline phone and internet network designed to provide you with access to fast, reliable phone and internet services, wherever you live.